portworx/px-docs/scheduler/kubernetes/snaps.md

 ## 3DSnaps

 >**Note:** 3DSnaps are supported in Portworx version 1.4 and above and Stork version 1.2 and above.
+Contact Portworx for early access to Stork 1.2.

 3DSnaps is the umbrella term that covers PX-Enterprise's capability to provide app-consistent cluster wide snapshots whether they are local or cloud.